 At the University of Twente we organize study check activities for prospective students.
 We believe it is important that you choose an education that suits you, so that you will be able to complete it successfully.
 If you have applied for the Bachelor’s programme Psychology, the study check is mandatory.
 For Psychology, the study check includes filling out a questionnaire and taking part in a trial study day.
 During this day you will get to know the programme, experiencing, for example, what it is like to design a psychological intervention in a project setting.
 This will help you determine whether the programme matches your expectations, motivation and capacities.
 We will also offer you advice on whether we believe the programme suits you (please note that we can only advise you on this).

 The trial study day will take place on our university campus.
-If you are a Dutch student, we require you to be there in person.
-If you are a German student from one of the Nordrhein-Westfalen, Niedersachsen or Bremen federal states, or Bundesländer, you are also required to be there in person.
-If you are an international student from anywhere else, we strongly advise you to attend the trial study day, if you can; alternatively, we can set up a Skype interview with you.
+You can enroll for one of the three following dates: Monday 6 March 2017 (afternoon & evening), Tuesday 18 April 2017 (afternoon & evening) and Monday 24 April 2017 (afternoon & evening).
+If you are a Dutch student, we require you to attend the trial study day in person.
+If you are a German student from one of the Nordrhein-Westfalen, Niedersachsen or Bremen federal states or Bundesländer, you are also required to attend in person.
+If you are an international student from a not before mentioned state or country, we still strongly advise you to attend the trial study day, if this is among your possibilities; alternatively, a mandatory Skype interview will be set up with you.

 Studielink is the online registration application for higher education in the Netherlands.
 On the Studielink website, you can complete your (re-)registration for a programme at any Dutch university or university of applied sciences (‘hbo’ in Dutch).